paulinho-16/MEIC-DS/wiki/2-domain-analysis.md

 #### Current Tasks of Stakeholder:

-Ours analyse identified using information gathered from the client that there are mainly two stakeholders identified for this optimization project:
+Our analyses identified using information gathered from the client that there are mainly two stakeholders identified for this optimization project:

 * The Operation Manager - This warehouse has a chief of operations whose task is to organize items in it as well as stocks.
 Coordinate the operation of parts refill, the introduction of new parts as well as the removal of deprecated ones.